-What is the Best Red Stag Hunt?
+Where is the Best Red Stag Hunt in the World?

 Let’s start by listing the categories of terminology I hear on a regular basis and then explain what they actually mean.

-- Free Range Stags
+- Free Range Red Stags

 - Wild Stag

 - Estate Hunts (High fence not to be confused with private hunting estates)

 Free Range Stags